microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 Please ensure that you successfully passed [challenge 2](../../Readme.md#challenge-2) before continuing with this challenge.

 In this Challenge, you will learn how to protect Azure VM with Azure Site Recovery, and enable replication to the secondary site.
-Moreover, you will successfully run the test failover and failback to make sure the solution works as expected.
+Moreover, you will successfully run the test & production failover and failback between two regions.

 Actions

 * Set up and enable disaster recovery with Azure Site Recovery and monitor the progress
-* Performing a disaster recovery drill, creating recovery plan and test failover
+* Perform a disaster recovery drill, create recovery plan and run a test failover
-* Run a disaster recovery and test Failback to the Europe West region (Source environment) and monitor the progress
+* Run a production failover from EU West to EU East region and Failback again to the EU West region (Source environment) and monitor the progress

 ## Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the West Europe Region to the North Europe Region

-Navigate to Recovery Services Vault in the North Europe (mh-rsv-neu) which we created in the first Challenge.
-In the Protected Items, select Replicated Items.
-Then select Replicate and from the dropdown list select Azure virtual machines.
+Navigate to **Recovery Services Vault** in the North Europe (mh-rsv-neu) which we created in the first Challenge.
+In the **Protected Items**, select **Replicated Items**.
+Then select **Replicate** and from the dropdown list select **Azure virtual machines**.
 The following pan will apprear:

 ![image](./img/mh-ch-screenshot-01.png)